 Now this is where vegetables get really powerful!!
 The process of fermenting vegetables not only preserves them, but increases their nutritional value, makes them more digestible and full of anti-oxidants.
 They are loaded with probiotics too.
 There is a lot to say on these tasty bacteria we’re eating and their benefits.
 Read here from Science-Based Medicine a comprehensive review about various fermented foods and their benefits.

-I teach a fermentation workshop twice a year with three other women I call the “Queens of Fermentation”.
+I used to teach a fermentation workshop twice a year with three other women I call the “Queens of Fermentation”.
 Here is our class hand out with recipes!

 Sandor Katz is the fermentation guru and any of his books will get you started on fermentation.
 I own two of them, my favorite is Wild Fermentation.

-Fasting has been an ancient ritual for many cultures, has been attributed to longevity, and was something our ancestors endured out of necessity and for religious reasons.
+Fasting has been an ancient ritual for many cultures, attributed to longevity, and something our ancestors endured out of necessity and for cultural traditions.
 Today, the thought of withholding food seems crazy to people.
 No one deliberately goes hungry, we hate the sensation of hunger and often exclaim, “I’m STARVING!”
 When it’s only been a few hours since we last ate!
 Our bodies never get a break from metabolizing food, and many of us are forcing our bodies to process food it doesn’t want.
 So we work harder to process, store and eliminate.
 Our bodies deserve rest and a little TLC!

 I have come to think about fasting as a reset button.
 Like whenever your computer or phone goes wonky, the first thing you do is restart it.
 Same with the body and the gut.